centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 - [Authentication] Fixed LDAP authentication issue that made LDAP users unable to authenticate in certain conditions.
 - [Authentication] Fixed an issue in the mixed mode to improve Web SSO feature.
 - [CLAPI] Removed mandatory password for LDAP users creation.
-- [Configuration] Fixed an issue that occurred when a massive change was performed on services right after one of them was disabled, causing all services to get the same host and template.
+- [Configuration] Fixed an issue that occurred when a mass change was performed on services right after one of them was disabled, causing all services to get the same host and template.
 - [Configuration] Fixed an installation error when the chrony package is already installed.
 - [Configuration] Fixed export of configuration when Anomaly Detection feature is configured.
 - [Core] Fixed SQL queries when databases names contain dash.